-As of December 31, 2018, the Company has written off all capitalized engineering costs.
+As of December 31, 2018, the Company has changes its policy to no longer capitalize engineering costs and to write off the capitalized engineering balance of \$2,043,000.

 Property and Equipment

 Property and equipment are carried at cost net of accumulated depreciation and amortization.
 Repair and maintenance charges are expensed as incurred.
 Property, equipment, and improvements are depreciated using the straight-line method over the estimated useful lives of the assets or the particular improvements.
 Expenditures for repairs and improvements in excess of \$10,000 that add to the productive capacity or extend the useful life of an asset are capitalized.
 Upon disposition, the cost and related accumulated depreciation are removed from the accounts and any related gain or loss is reflected in earnings.